Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

 \paragraph{Object Discrimination.} We frequently observe that attributions between a given object in the text and a non-matching one in the image -- or vice versa -- are not only neutral but negative.
-Figure~\ref{fig:neg_attr} includes four explicit examples.
+Figure \ref{fig:neg_attr} includes four explicit examples.
 To systematically evaluate this effect, we sample instances from \gls{coco} that include at least two distinct object classes, each appearing exactly once in the image.
 We then compute attributions between the two corresponding bounding-boxes and text spans and also across them, which we refer to as cross-attribution.
-Attribution to the actual object's bounding-box is positive in nearly all cases (\(97.1\%\)), while cross-attributions to the other object are negative in \(65.6\%\) of instances -- rising to \(70.1\%\) in the \gls{coco} fine-tuned model (cf. Figure \ref{fig:neg_attr} (right)).
-This implies that the models do not only match corresponding objects across the input modes but can also actively penalize mismatches by assigning them negative contributions.
+Attribution to the actual object's bounding-box is positive in \(94.1\%\) (\(94.1\%\)) of all cases, while cross-attributions to the other object are negative in \(68.4\%\) (\(69.7\%\)) of instances in the original (fine-tuned) model (cf. Figure \ref{fig:neg_attr} (right)).
+This implies that \textbf{CLIP models do not only match corresponding objects across the input modes but can actively penalize mismatches by assigning them negative contributions}.